d-catte/RustCPPBenchmark/README.md

 Embedded Rust programs can be only a few kilobytes in size.
 The main issue with Embedded Rust compared to C++ is the lack of documentation and resources for embedded functionality such as GPIO and UART.
 That is rapidly changing however.
 Many embedded systems engineers are beginning to recognize the importance of
 Rust in this ecosystem.
-Recently for the Ohio Northern University Foundations of Design Showcase, the team I was a part of developed an [entire greenhouse monitoring system](https://github.com/QPCrummer/GEM-rs) completely in Embedded Rust.
+Recently for the Ohio Northern University Foundations of Design Showcase, the team I was a part of developed an [entire greenhouse monitoring system](https://github.com/QPCrummer/GEM-rs) completely in Embedded Rust [5].
 <br />

 ## Conclusion
 C++ has real competition now.
 Devs no longer have to rely on the bulky, unoptimized code that C++ creates, nor do they have to worry about potential memory vulnerabilities that are associated with C and C++.
 Rust is the future for not only embedded systems, but for programming as a whole.
 It is an extremely versitile language with endless possibilities.
-It's just a matter of time until the entire world has completely oxidized.
+It's just a matter of time until the entire world has completely oxidized.<br />

+## Resources
+<b>[1]</b> The White House, “PRESS RELEASE: Future Software Should Be Memory Safe | ONCD,” The White House, Feb.
+26, 2024. https://www.whitehouse.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/ (accessed Feb.
+15, 2025)<br />
+<b>[2]</b> “Translating All C to Rust,” Darpa.mil, 2024. https://www.darpa.mil/research/programs/translating-all-c-to-rust (accessed Feb.
+15, 2025)<br />
+<b>[3]</b> Geeksforgeeks, “Program for Fibonacci numbers,” GeeksforGeeks, Mar.
+06, 2011. https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/ (accessed Feb.
+15, 2025)<br />
+‌<b>[4]</b> Geeksforgeeks, “Sieve of Eratosthenes,” GeeksforGeeks, Jul.
+27, 2012. https://www.geeksforgeeks.org/sieve-of-eratosthenes/ (accessed Feb.
+15, 2025)<br />
+<b>[5]</b> QPCrummer, “GitHub - QPCrummer/GEM-rs: A Greenhouse controller written in rust for the PICO,” GitHub, 2024. https://github.com/QPCrummer/GEM-rs (accessed Feb.
+15, 2025).
+‌